quartz-labs/quartz-protocol/SECURITY.md

 Please contact [iarla@quartzpay.io](mailto:iarla@quartzpay.io) to report any security problems.

-Quartz does not currently pay a bug bounty, but will be launching a bug bounty program after the program is publicly released.
+Quartz does not currently pay a bug bounty, but will be launching a bug bounty program in the future.